alexmrbarreira/response_approach_perturbation_theory/README.md

 - Barreira & Schmidt 2017a, https://arxiv.org/abs/1703.09212
 - Barreira & Schmidt 2017b, https://arxiv.org/abs/1705.01092

 who developed the response approach and used it, as a first application, to address the problem of accurate analytical calculations of covariance matrices.
 This code includes the Gaussian (G) term and the connected non-Gaussian (cNG) term up to 1-loop.
-For super-sample covariance (SSC) term see [this other code](https://github.com/alexmrbarreira/gravitational_lensing_SSC).
+For the super-sample covariance (SSC) term see [this other code](https://github.com/alexmrbarreira/gravitational_lensing_SSC).

 For more applications of the response approach see: